OLEANDER / SIGILS

 He smiled weakly and straightened up when he saw the Highway Patrolman.
 I remembered the pamphlet in his truck and leaned closer to him to sniff his breath, but all I could smell was Sage and Manzanita smoke.

 "Where?
 Dónde?"
-I asked, trying to catch his attention, but he was pre-occupied with the
+I asked, trying to catch his attention, but he was preoccupied with the approaching Highway Patrolman.

 "Sir!
 Please get back to your vehicle and be on your way," the cop yelled to me, "we can handle this."